NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Increase the total run time to at least 20 seconds.
 You might have to raise that if you have a lot of components in your FSxN file system.
 However, if you have to raise it to more than a couple minutes and the function still times out, then it could be an issue with the endpoint causing the calls to the AWS services to hang.
-See the [Create Any Needed AWS Service Endoints](#create-any-needed-aws-service-endpoints) section above for more information.
+See the [Create Any Needed AWS Service Endpoints](#create-any-needed-aws-service-endpoints) section above for more information.

 Secondly create the controller Lambda function by going to the AWS Lambda service and creating a new function with: